 When you turn off a frost-proof faucet, water continues to trickle out of the long pipe even after the valve is closed.
 When people see that water, they often assume the valve didn't close, so they crank down harder, which over-compresses the washer, greatly reducing its life.
 Patience is the key.
 Wait a second or two after closing the valve.
 The water should eventually stop (unless you've already destroyed the washer).

-FACT: Leaving a hose attached throughout the winter could leave water in the line to freeze and cause the faucet to burst.
+Fact: Leaving a hose attached throughout the winter could leave water in the line to freeze and cause the faucet to burst.
 Also, if the faucet slopes slightly toward the house, the long pipe will also hold water that can freeze.
-Here are more winter home maintenance tips you shouldn’t ignore.

 UV light from the sun slowly destroys plastics, so if you can't keep your garden hose out of the sun, wipe it down with some Armor All or similar protectant in the spring and again midsummer.
 Set the hose on plastic or cardboard, spray the whole thing down and then wipe it with a rag.
 If it's already too late to salvage it, try one of these great new uses for an old garden hose.